 SumUp is mobile card reader that is available in 31 countries, although it is a more recent entry to the US market.
 Notably, it supports cards with EMV, popularly known as the newer ‘chip cards,’ and is powered via a micro-USB port, and has a lithium ion battery.

-This mobile card reader solution is well suited to lower volume users as it offers a fixed 2.65% transaction cost, with no monthly fee, or minimum usage level.
-The card reader is currently available for just $19, and connects via Bluetooth to your smartphone with a downloadable app.
+This mobile card reader solution is well suited to lower volume users as it offers a fixed transaction cost, with no monthly fee, or minimum usage level.
+The card reader connects via Bluetooth to your smartphone with a downloadable app.

 There is also support for a wide variety of credit cards, including MasterCard, Visa, American Express and Discover Card, as well as the newer services Apple Pay and Google Pay.
 Payouts to your bank account take an efficient one to two days.
 Unfortunately, the card reader is required for any transaction to occur, as transactions cannot be manually entered.

-Intuit, best known for TurboTax, produces the QuickBooks small business accounting offering, and under that umbrella is its mobile card reader effort, which is known as QuickBooks GoPayment.
+Intuit, best known for TurboTax (opens in new tab), produces the QuickBooks small business accounting offering, and under that umbrella is its mobile card reader effort, which is known as QuickBooks Payments.

-The GoPayment smartphone app is notable, and this has a companion card reader, both of which come for no additional charge.
-Unlike free card readers from competing services, this one from Quickbooks can handle both mag-stripe and chip methods of entry, and connects to the smartphone wirelessly via Bluetooth.
+The smartphone app is notable, and this has a companion card reader, both of which come for no additional charge.
+Unlike free card readers from competing services, this one from QuickBooks can handle both mag-stripe and chip methods of entry, and connects to the smartphone wirelessly via Bluetooth.

 Another benefit of this service is that there is no setup fee, or any minimum usage level, making QuickBooks more attractive for the lower volume user.

-Transaction fees are 2.4% plus $0.25 for each swipe, and for a keyed entry this rises to 3.4% plus $0.25 for each transaction.
-Overall, if you're already a QuickBooks user, QuickBooks GoPayment could be your priority choice.
+Overall, if you're already a QuickBooks user, QuickBooks Payments could be your priority choice.

 In addition to the mobile card reader offering, this also integrates into Shopify solutions including the Shopify POS (opens in new tab) smartphone app.
 However, do note that the mobile reader comes as an extension to existing Shopify services, and isn't provided as a standalone.

-PayAnywhere is an American company that has been in existence for around a decade or so now, although it's only in the last couple of years that it has been improved enough to be called a serious player in the card processing stakes.
+PayAnywhere has been in existence for around a decade or so now, although it's only in the last couple of years that it has been improved enough to be called a serious player in the card processing stakes.

-PayAnywhere currently comes with two different packages for the mobile market, so currently you can opt for their pay-as-you-go package, which has a 2.69% transaction fee attached to it.
-That covers transaction processing of under 10k per month for swiped, dip or tap payments.
+PayAnywhere currently comes with two different packages for the mobile market, so currently you can opt for their pay-as-you-go package, which covers transaction processing of under 10k per month for swiped, dip or tap payments.